 Barry (B.J.)
-Traill directs Pew’s work in Australia, where he works with partner organizations to obtain protection for large wilderness areas in Australia on land and sea.
+Traill directs Pew’s efforts in Australia, where he works with partner organisations to secure protection for outstanding areas of the nation’s natural heritage on land and at sea.

 Recent WorkView All

 To successfully protect the environment, many stakeholders must work together, give local communities control over conservation initiatives, and respect indigenous cultures and practices.
 The wide range of conservation wins in 2017 shows what’s possible when political and advocacy leaders recognize and act on those truths.
 Here are some of the year’s highlights showing how The Pew...
 Read More

 The Outback of South Australia is a rugged, arid mosaic of desert, plains, and mountains.
 The region is home to vast and sparse landscapes, small communities, and fascinating wildlife, including the shingleback lizard and a tiny member of the kangaroo family, the burrowing bettong.
 Read More

 Queensland, the second-largest state in Australia, is home to an extraordinary diversity of native plants and animals, and largely intact landscapes.
 From the dense tropical rainforests of Cape York to the open grasslands of western Queensland, the state is home to nearly 10,000 plant species, more than any other state in Australia.
 Scientists discover an average of 20 new plant species in...
 Read More